mail4hafij/rabbit_event_stream/readme.md

 # Adding events to RabbitMQ
 The idea here is, we run a web server that will receive events and push it to rabbitMQ.
-In order to mimic events, navigate to ./scenarios and run dummy_events.js with node.
+In order to mimic sending events, navigate to ./scenarios and run dummy_events.js with node.
 The dummy events should now be added to rabbitMQ.

 Techonology stack: Docker-compose, Node.js 8.x, RabbitMQ host.